 Operation Reach Out

 On November 8th, 2013, Typhoon Haiyan devastated much of the Philippines.
-The Peace Project’s Founder, Lisa Schultz, felt called to action and began communicating with the Mayor of Bantayan, a city on a resort island where nearly 60% of the homes had been destroyed.
+The Peace Project’s Founder, Lisa Schultz, felt called to action and through an odd twist of chance was able to connect with and begin communications with the disaster response team on Bantayan Island, a resort island where nearly 60% of the homes had been destroyed.

 A team, led by Architect Stephen Gardner, was quickly assembled and tasked with creating a small house that could be built in less than a day for around $1,000 in materials.
-The Peace Project then dropped into the Philippines, identified the community of Tabunok as the perfect partner and began collaborations to redesign their own community.
-One year after Typhoon Haiyan blew through the Philippines, a three person Peace Project team along with the community of Tabunok finished rebuilding the final house in a community that had been re-planned to include pathways, gardens and gathering areas.
+The Peace Project then dropped into the Philippines, identified the community of Tabunok as an ideal partner and began collaborations to help them redesign their community.
+One year after Typhoon Haiyan blew through the Philippines, a three person Peace Project team along with the entire community of Tabunok finished building the final house in a community that had been re-planned to include pathways, gardens and gathering areas.